masc-ucsc/docs/docs/livehd/06-lnast.md

 This section enumerates the canonical lowerings; consumers should never see the surface forms directly.

+Examples in this section use an **S-expression** shorthand for the LNAST
+tree: `(op dst child1 child2 ...)`.
+Multiline forms wrap and indent; every open paren closes on the same line or on its own matching line.
+This is a documentation convenience — LNAST itself is a node tree, not text.

 ## Control flow

 ### `match` → chain of `uif`